Encoded404/space-engineers-utilities-linux-patch/README.md

 1. **Wine installed**: `sudo dnf install wine` (fedora) or equivalent for your distribution
 2. **Wine configured**: Run `wine wineboot` if you dont already have a default wine prefix
 3. **Required Windows tools**:
-- you need to install Havok Content Tools, net framework, and visual cpp redistrutable in your defaut wine prefix
+- you need to install Havok Content Tools, net framework 3.5 service package 1, and visual cpp redistrutable in your defaut wine prefix

+- you can install visual cpp redistrutable with this command ``winetricks -q vcrun2012``
+- you can install net framework 3.5 service package 1 with this command ``wintricks -q dotnet35sp1``
+- look at the space engineers SEUT wiki for the exe file (here)[https://spaceengineers.wiki.gg/wiki/Modding/Tools/Space_Engineers_Utilities#Downloads] and simply install it with ``wine HavokContentTools_2013-1-0_20130717_64Bit_PcXs.exe`` (name may vary)

 ## Troubleshooting